vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/23_mar18_iso_meeting_report.md

 The proposal received unanimous consent and was sent to Core.
 There are some wording issues to be addressed in a future revision, but my understanding is that this paper has a good chance to make it into C++20!

-You might be thinking - why is the restriction to have a `default`ed `operator<=>`?
-Currently, we have this invariant in the language: given...
+You might be thinking - why the restriction to have a `default`ed `operator<=>`?
+Currently, we have the following invariant in the language: given...

 ```cpp
 template <auto>